NAISorg/ember-media-query/README.md

 The `setBreakpoint` helper completely mocks the breakpoints.
 It does not use `window.matchMedia` to check the breakpoints.
 It is only useful for testing the JavaScript or template logic that is based on active breakpoints, not for testing stylesheets.

+`setBreakpoint` was always awaitable (it has always returned `settled`), but moving to `ember-media-query` you may find you need to ensure you use `await` in your tests.

 ## Migrating from ember-responsive